k1nd0ne/VolWeb/README.md

 ## Getting Started 🛠️
-Volweb is fully dockerized and ready to be deployed on a production server.
+Volweb is fully dockerized and can be deployed in a production environement.
-In order to deploy Volweb, you will need to follow these steps:
+In order to deploy Volweb, you should follow these steps:

 Clone the repository.